foambubble/foam/docs/daily-notes.md

 In the future, Foam may provide a functionality for specifying a template for new Daily Notes and other types of documents.

-In the meantime, you can use [VS Code Snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) for defining your own daily note template.
+In the meantime, you can use [VS Code Snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) for defining your own Daily Note template.

 ## Roam-style Automatic Daily Notes